What is a Core Competency?

 A workplace without compliance could result in workplace dissatisfaction and complaints.
 Productivity and profitability can be highly affected along with legal repercussions if certain standards within labour laws aren't met.

 An LMS can be an extremely effective tool for compliance because it keeps all records of completion and documentation in one place.
 This can save a lot of time and money when managing your employees.
-This blog will cover everything you need to know on how you can effectively use your LMS.

 5. Benefits & Compensation Structures